DICE: Data-Efficient Clinical Event Extraction with Generative Models: Experiments in the Clinical Domain

-\begin{itemize}[leftmargin=*] \itemsep{0em} \item \textbf{Text2Event} \cite{text2event}: a sequence-to-structure model that converts the input passage to a trie data structure to retrieve event arguments \item \textbf{OneIE} \cite{oneie}: a multi-task EE model trained with global features.
-Note that additional entity annotation is used by OneIE, while it is not used in other models \item \textbf{DEGREE} \cite{degree}: a prompt-based generative model that consists of distinct event detection and argument extraction modules that fill in event type-specific human written templates.
-To adapt to new dataset, we use rules to create the template by concatenating role phrases (\eg ``Biological\_structure is astery'') of all roles \end{itemize}
+\mypar{Baselines.} We benchmark the performance of the recent EE models on \dataname, including: \textbf{Text2Event} \cite{lu-etal-2021-text2event}: a sequence-to-structure model that converts the input passage to a trie data structure to retrieve event arguments; \textbf{OneIE} \cite{li-etal-2013-joint}: a multi-task EE model trained with global features;\footnote{Note that additional entity annotation is used during training, while it is not used in other models.} and \textbf{DEGREE} \cite{hsu-etal-2022-degree}: a prompt-based generative model that consists of distinct ED and EAE modules that fill in event type-specific human written templates.
+To adapt DEGREE to the new dataset, we create the ED/EAE templates by concatenating event type/argument role phrases (\eg ``Biological\_structure is artery'').